6. Crop Production

 |

-The C content in cover crops is determined by assuming a C:N ratio of 25.
+The C content in cover crops is determined according to the C:N ratio of the cover crop.

 For each crop i in the region: